The effectiveness of chiropractic for back pain has been documented and published in the Annals of Internal Medicine.

 Check out this article featured in Men’s Journal

 5 Times You Should See a Chiropractor (Not Just for Back Pain) by Cassie Shortsleeve

 There’s a big misconception that chiropractors want to do away with: “Most patients arrive at their first appointment with the assumption that as a chiropractor I only specialize in injuries of the spine and they’ll be getting their backs ‘cracked,’” says Ian Nurse, D.C., a Boston-based chiropractor and owner of Wellness in Motion Boston.

 Frustrating to doctors with chiropractic degrees?
 Sure.
 But the stereotype doesn’t do you any good either.
-After all, chiropractors—health care professionals who specialize in musculoskeletal system and nervous system disorders—heal everything from soft tissue running injuries and joint pain to headaches.
-Their work is non-invasive, far cheaper than surgery, and comes with little to no downtime.
+After all, chiropractors—health care professionals specializing in the musculoskeletal system and nervous system disorders—heal everything from soft tissue running injuries and joint pain to headaches.
+Their work is non-invasive, far cheaper than surgery, and has little to no downtime.